Cell Biology and Physiology

 All degree programs in the Department of Cell Biology and Physiology are open enrollment.

-Cell Biology is the study of the structure and function of the cell, the basic unit of life.
-Physiology is the study of the function and mechanisms of cells, tissues, organs, and organ systems that make up living organisms.
-Combined, these branches of biology aim to understand such remarkable processes as how the heart develops and works to pump blood, how brain cells communicate with one another, how insulin regulates blood sugar, and how specific gene products determine the morphology and functional capacity of the nervous system.
-Building on a foundation of chemistry, physics, and biology, the emphasis on integrating molecular, cellular, systems, and whole-body function is what distinguishes the study of cell biology and physiology from other life sciences.
-The related area of biophysics uses the methods of physics, chemistry, mathematics, and biology to investigate the physical basis of life.
+Cell Biology and Physiology are exciting branches of biology that study the structure, function, and molecular mechanisms of cells, tissues, organs, and organ systems of living organisms.
+Knowledge and advancement in these fields underlies our modern understanding of human health and disease.
+Faculty and students work to understand such remarkable processes as how the heart develops and works to pump blood, how brain cells communicate with one another, how insulin regulates blood sugar, and how specific gene products determine the morphology and functional capacity of the nervous system.
+Building on a foundation of chemistry, physics, and biology, the integration of molecular, cellular, systems, and whole-body function is what distinguishes the Cell Biology and Physiology major from other life science majors.
+The related Biophysics major uses methods of physics, chemistry, mathematics, and biology to investigate the physical basis of life.

-Degree programs in the Department of Cell Biology and Physiology prepare students to pursue advanced degrees in either the biological sciences or nonbiological fields or to enter directly into employment.
+Degree programs in the Department of Cell Biology and Physiology prepare students to pursue advanced professional or graduate degrees or to enter directly into employment.
 Majors provide outstanding preparation for students seeking admittance into professional programs in medicine, dentistry, optometry, podiatry, chiropractic, or pharmacy.
-Students who have aspirations of doing health-related research will find a challenging, thorough preparation for entrance into graduate programs and beyond.
-Graduates will also have the academic and laboratory skills necessary for employment in medical, biotechnological, and pharmaceutical industries.
-Programs offer students pursuing advanced degrees in business, public management, or law the knowledge and training necessary to be admitted into professional schools and work in governmental agencies, health care and biotechnical industries, and patent or health care law.
+Students who have aspirations of doing health-related research, postsecondary life science teaching, or biotech innovation will find excellent preparation for entrance into graduate programs and beyond.
+Graduates will also have the academic and laboratory skills necessary for employment in medical, biotech, and pharmaceutical industries.
+Programs offer students pursuing advanced degrees in business, public management, or law the knowledge and training necessary for admission to professional schools and work in governmental agencies, health care and biotechnical industries, and patent or health care law.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: